 As a result of the deterioration in financial market conditions due to the COVID-19 outbreak, the Finance Agency temporarily revised its guidance with respect to base case liquidity and funding gaps.
 On March 3, 2020, the Finance Agency indicated that the FHLBanks should maintain no less than 10 calendar days of positive daily cash balances through April 30, 2020 and that the FHLBanks should then return to 20 calendar days or more of positive daily cash balances by September 30, 2020.
 On March 12, 2020, the Finance Agency increased (through July 30, 2020) the funding gap ratios for the three-month and one-year time horizons to negative 25 percent or better and negative 40 percent or better, respectively.
-By September 30, 2020, the funding gap ratios for the three-month and one-year time horizons should not exceed negative 20 percent and negative 35 percent, respectively.
-By December 31, 2020, the funding gap ratios should not exceed the limits that were in place prior to the COVID-19 outbreak.
-The Bank was in compliance with the applicable base case liquidity requirements at all times during the three months ended March 31, 2020.
-During this same period, the Bank maintained its funding gap ratios within the limits initially established by the Finance Agency (i.e., 15 percent or better for the three-month time horizon and 30 percent or better for the one-year time horizon).
+By September 30, 2020, the funding gap ratios for the three-month and one-year time horizons were not to exceed negative 20 percent and negative 35 percent, respectively.
+By December 31, 2020, the funding gap ratios were not to exceed the limits that were in place prior to the COVID-19 outbreak.